-3D printing will play an increasingly important role and become even more accessible and cost efficient.
-However, it requires a different way of thinking.
-The limitations of other techniques are no longer relevant.
-Any shape or form can be created.
-Making the most of these freedoms is the challenge for the industry in the years to come.
+3D printing will play an increasingly important role in the future and will become even more accessible and cheaper.
+However, it requires a different way of thinking, daring to let go of tried and tested frameworks.
+The limitations of other techniques no longer exist.
+Every conceivable shape can now be made.
+Making optimal use of this freedom of form will be the major challenge for the industry in the coming years.
+A challenge that GTE engineering feels more than at home with.